qaser/module_apk/README.md

 Web app for work with APK-system

-This is a web application for working with the "APK" corporate environment.
+This is a web application for working with the "APK" corporate environment:
-    * support for the organization of the agro-industrial complex in the branch;
+ * support for the organization of the industrial control in the branch;
-    * systematization of accounting, storage and control over the implementation of measures to eliminate inconsistencies identified during the agro-industrial complex in the branch;
+ * systematization of accounting, storage and control over the implementation of measures to eliminate inconsistencies identified during the industrial comntrol in the branch;
  * analysis of recurring inconsistencies;
-    * reduction of the share of paper document flow when reporting on the implementation of agribusiness activities;
+ * reduction of the share of paper document flow when reporting on the implementation of business activities;
  * exclusion of the human factor when monitoring the timely implementation of measures to eliminate inconsistencies;
-    * additional integration of personnel into the process of conducting the first level of the agro-industrial complex through the use of personal mobile phones and statistics.
+ * additional integration of personnel into the process of conducting the first level of the industrial coтекщд through the use of personal mobile phones and statistics.

 ## Getting Started